 We’ve all seen this scenario in a movie: the hero is trapped on the roof of a burning building or drowning in a stormy sea.
 A helicopter swoops in, drops a long steel cable down to him, and plucks him from his quandary.
 This sort of rescue does happen in real life.
 Just recently helicopter rescues saved lives during Hurricanes Harvey, Irma, and Maria; but something is missing in the movies.

 In reality approximately one out of every five times a steel cable is lowered from a helicopter, the human who touches the cable experiences a huge shock of static electricity caused by the rotating helicopter blades.
 The United States Navy is determined to fix this problem by finding a new material for the cables.
-The Navy contacted Cornell University for help, and the Cornell Center for Materials Research (CCMR) immediately directed the Navy team to Stuart Leigh Phoenix, Sibley School of Mechanical and Aerospace Engineering.
+The Navy contacted Cornell University for help, and the Cornell Center for Materials Research (CCMR) immediately directed the Navy team to Stuart Leigh Phoenix, Mechanical and Aerospace Engineering.

 Solutions—from Cornell Research to Spinoff Company, and Back Again